IwannabeRealnerD/nextjs-starter-kit/setting_description/Github_actions.md

 ## 2. auto-label.yml

-- This action is used to automatically add labels to the PR based on the changed files.
+- This action automatically adds labels to the PR based on the modified files.
-- User can change the label rules in the `.github/labeler.yml` file.
+- Label rules can be modified in the .github/labeler.yml file.